 This software enforces Digital Rights Management (DRM) on the downloaded files, restricting the time period during which the ebook can be used, as well as the number of devices (6) to which it can be transferred; there may also be restrictions on the number of pages that can be printed.

 When the "lending term" for the ebook has expired, the file remains on the computer or mobile device but can no longer be opened.
 It is not possible to renew the "loan", but the ebook may be downloaded again and used for another lending term.
-Since all ebooks currently available for download by Concordia users are licensed for unlimited simultaneous access, downloading one of these titles does not make it unavailable for other users.
+If you are finished using a downloaded ebook before the lending term expires, you can "return" the file from Adobe Digital Editions.
+In cases where access to an ebook is limited to a restricted number of users, "returning" the file will allow another user to view or download it.

 In order to download ebooks, you will need to set up a free account on the appropriate ebook platform (ebrary or EBSCOhost).
 Each platform requires its own account, and has its own procedure for selecting ebooks for downloading.